Dr. Jun Park – Board Chair

-Dr. Mike Cotterill – President
+Dr. Mike Cotterill – Board Member

 Dr. Mike Cotterill is a family doc who has been practising – along with his wife, Dr. Anjali Oberai – in Wawa for 17 years.
 A graduate of the University of Ottawa, Dr. Cotterill worked as a locum before settling in Wawa.
 His work interests include endoscopy and emergency medicine.
 His hobbies include just about anything outdoors.